angelalonso/homebot/README.md

   - It has an Arduino that gets data from sensors and sends it to the Raspbi
     - We can work with arduino code
       - OK - Install Arduino IDE on your laptop - See 00_preparations/00A_Arduino.md
-    - The Arduino is connected to a distance sensor and can get data from it
+    - OK - The Arduino is connected to a distance sensor and can get data from it
-    - The Arduino can send that data every x milliseconds
+    - OK - The Arduino can send that data every x milliseconds
     - The Raspi can read that data and print it on Python
     - The Raspi can read that data and print it on Rust
 - The robot is independent on how and when to move